craigerm/add-ons/README.md

 Triggers the population of the relative pagination URL from related `<data>` elements in the content.
 An asynchronous request loads and appends it’s response to the stream.

+### `toggleScrolling`

+Disables scrolling by intercepting mouse scrolling events and keyboard events for relevant keys such as arrow keys, the spacebar, page up/down, and home/end.
+Scrolling is restored with another call.
+This can be useful in maintaining the scrolling position when new content is manipulated prior to insertion.

 License
 --------------------------------------------------------------------------------